What are the Temporary Graduate - 485 visa requirements?

 • Have a bachelors, masters or doctoral qualification

-• The Australian education provider must be in a designated regional area
+• Have studied at an education provider that is in a designated regional area.

 • Must have studied, lived and worked in regional area for at least 2 years